Drive a dog team to a remote aurora viewing camp north of Fairbanks.

 Difficulty: Easy to moderate.

 Availability: 2020 only.
-If visiting in 2021, check out the Cabin Aurora Overnight Tour.
+If visiting in 2021, please check out the Cabin Aurora Overnight Tour.
+Private groups only.

 AVAILABLE TO BOOK